 Choosing wine glasses for your home can be a daunting task.
 There are many types of glasses, shapes, sizes and as many companies making them.
 Wine lovers such as yourself have been scouring the internet for years trying to find answers.
 The terms “wine glass” are in the Top 10 of Google search terms related to wine in the past 5 years.
 Wine lovers often ask if a stem (fancy name for wine glass) can really make a difference in the sensory experience.
 The straight up answer is Yes.

 The wine experience is achieved primarily through three of your five senses; sight, smell, and taste, so the glass should aid the wine’s ability to express it’s components to the fullest in those sensory categories.
 This writer has been to many tastings where, to test the validity of a glass-maker’s claims, wine was poured from type of stem to another and, indeed, the aromas and palate characteristics changed each time, with the best experience always being received with the appropriate stem (i.e. Bordeaux stem for Cabernet, Montrachet stem for Chardonnay, etc.).
 Here are a few considerations that may help narrow the choices.

-Price can be a factor and much like buying a car, there are sets of stemware that can meet any type of budget.
+Price can be a factor with wine glassware, and much like buying a car, there are sets of stemware that can meet any type of budget.
 In some cases the price is more reflective of the brand prestige or history than its ability to do the job, but sometimes the design, hand-crafting and background of such sets are great for special occasions.
 Look for something that is within an acceptable price range for you and your needs and keep an eye on special deals.